 Opinion polls are surveys that gauge public opinion on a particular issue.
 Governments and businesses often use them to calculate people’s views on various issues.

-An opinion poll, often referred to as a poll, is a human research survey of public opinion from a particular sample.
+An opinion poll, often called a vote, is a human research survey of public opinion from a particular sample.

 They are designed to represent the opinions of a population by providing statistical methods and are common uses in politics, marketing, and social research.